eddiewebb/json-resume/src/content/blog/school-board-candidate/index.md

     * Helping other customers achieve similar transformations like we saw at Liberty
     * Promoted to Global Director 9 months into role
     * Grew team with self-funded model that generates additional revenue for company
-    * Launched Competitive Intelligence function of company
+    * Launched Competitive Intelligence & Community engineering teams
-    * Formed Community outreach and engineering team
     * Currently managing 18 employees globally across 3 geographies
 * Raising a smart and loving family in Peru with our daughter and son enrolled in Peru (Pre-K & 1st)